illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial2.rst

 presynaptic and a postsynaptic neuron group is given in `example/test_stdp.py`.

 `example/test_stdp.py` is a demo of STDP training with 10 samples.
 The samples have the same value.
 The learned weight matrix should be similar to

 .. code-block::

     w = [[ 1  1  1]
         [ 0 10  0]
         [ 1  1  1]]

-i.e. w[1][1] has the strongest weights because pre neuron1 and post neuron1 receive
+I.e., w[1][1] has the strongest weights because pre neuron1 and post neuron1 receive
 the strongest stimulation from the spike generators and thus fire the most.

 A network consisting of a spike generator group of 3 spike generators, a pre and a post